 Ripe bananas give the perfect hit of banana flavour and sweetness whilst not adding starch to your batter as unripe bananas are higher in starch.
 If you don’t have ripe bananas you can try and ripen them faster.

 Alternatively, use your unripe bananas and add a little more sugar to your bread.
-The banana flavour won’t be as strong but the chocolate will come through beautifully.
+The banana flavour won’t be quite as strong but the chocolate will still come through beautifully.

 2. Keep Your Bread Fluffy and Light